indipanesar96/familytreemaker/README.md

 repeated as long as they keep the same name or id.
 An example is given in the file `LouisXIVfamily.txt`.

-Note: This branch version is optimized for chinese and not for other languages.
+Note: This branch version is optimized for chinese.
+If other language for
+      input text file is used, The command option gender (-g) should be used.

 Installation